When marketing your B2B SaaS product, more often than not companies call their solution a platform. Here's what to consider as potential downsides.

-When you get your first large customer(s), or you are trying to get that first win in a certain market segment (Vertical, Geography, Enterprise) it's tempting to "grease the wheels" by discounting.
+When you get your first large customer(s), or you're trying to get that first win in a certain market segment (vertical, geography, enterprise, etc.) it's tempting to "grease the wheels" by lowering your SaaS pricing.

 Discounting from your standard price list is not bad, as long as you consider the following principles:

 Cash in the bank (Prepaid) has a far higher "net present value" then commitments to buy (and pay for something) in the future.

 In addition to the security of having money "in hand" vs. having to chase your Accounts Receivable team, your accountant can explain things like "Discounted Cash Flow" and help you to calculate the appropriate discount.